iomesh/docs/docs/cluster-operations/scale-down-cluster.md

 **Precautions**
 - You can only delete chunk pods.
 Deleting meta pods is not supported.
 - You can only remove one chunk pod at a time.
-- Each chunk pod is uniquely numbered by `StatefulSet` when created, and you should remove them in reverse creation order.
+- Each chunk pod is created sequentially and given a unique number by `StatefulSet`, and you should remove them in reverse creation order.
 For example, if there are 5 chunk pods `iomesh-chunk-0`, `iomesh-chunk-1`, `iomesh-chunk-2`, `iomesh-chunk-3`, `iomesh-chunk-4`, deletion should start with `iomesh-chunk-4`.

 **Procedure**